ParcoursVis: Visualization of Electronic Health Record Sequences at Scale: ParcoursVis

-Our visualizations and user interfaces (GUI) are close to EventFlow, which has already been validated through many applications and case studies~\cite{Bjarnadottir:2016:PharmacoEconomics, Monroe:2013:TVCG, Ozkaynak:2015:BI}.
-We focus on the specific features introduced by PVA\@.
+Our visualizations and user interfaces (GUI) are close to EventFlow, which has already been validated through many applications and case studies~\cite{Bjarnadottir:2016_PharmacoEconomics, Monroe:2013_TVCG, Ozkaynak:2015_BI}. \am{We summarize the different tasks supported in \autoref{parcoursvis_eventflow}.} In the remaining, we focus on the specific features introduced by PVA\@.